yashu1wwww/Auto-Gmail-Send/README.md

 # Auto-mail-send
-Auto mail sent using selenium with python
+An automated email was sent in Gmail without using the API, using Selenium with Python

 Note: Please use accounts that do not have 2-factor authentication enabled.